ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

   - the column space
   - the right null space
   - the left null space
+- `Fundamental Theorem of Linear Algebra`
+  - rank of A + null space of A = d, where A is nxd
 - `strictly positive` matrix
   - only positive and non-zero values
 - `positive definite` matrix